x90skysn3k/brutespray/README.md

 {"host":"127.0.0.10","port":"3306","service":"mysql"}
 ...
 ```
-To use Nexpose scan, export your scan as "XML Export"
+If using Nexpose, export the template `XML Export`.

+If using Nessus, export your `.nessus` file.

 # Combo Option
 When you specify a combo option `-C`, it will read the specified file and attempt the host:user:pass on each discovered service from Nmap.
 If you just want to specify only a username and password leave the host blank as shown below.